-The T Center provides technical assistance and information services to municipalities as requested using university staff, Center Director and through its web page, www.uprm.edu/prt2.
-The information provided is in terms of advice, guidance, or referral to published materials, new video and CDs associated with highway safety, drainage, pavement maintenance, traffic congestion, roundabouts, environmental issues associated with surface transportation and other pertinent areas associated with the built transportation infrastructure in Puerto Rico.
+The T Center provides technical assistance and information services to municipalities as requested using university staff, Center Director and through its web page, http://prltap.org/eng/.
+The information provided is in terms of advice, guidance, or referral to published materials, new video and CDs associated with highway safety, pavement maintenance, drainage, congestion, roundabouts, environmental issues associated with surface transportation and other pertinent areas associated with the built transportation infrastructure in Puerto Rico.
 Letters, electronic mails and personal contact are also used to handle individual request.
 Many of these requests have been used to develop a seminar topic of interest to transportation officials from the municipalities and DTPW.